refinedev/refine/documentation/docs/api-references/hooks/form/useModalForm.md

 ### Edit Modal

-Let's learn how to add editing capability to records that will be opening form in Modal with using `action` prop.
+Let's learn how to add editing capabilities to records that will be opening form in Modal by using the `action` prop.

 ```tsx title="pages/posts/list.tsx"
 import { useModalForm, Modal, Form, Create, Radio } from "@pankod/refine";